-Using Quetiapine During Pregnancy
+Quetiapine and Pregnancy

-Brand name: Seroquel
+- Brand name: Seroquel

-Pregnancy Safety Rating: Category: C
+Pregnancy Safety Rating: Category C

-Frequent: (19-10%) Headache, drowsiness, dizziness.
+- Frequent: (19-10%) Headache, dizziness, drowsiness.

-Rare: (2%) Back pain, fever, weight gain.
+- Rare: (2%) Back pain, weight gain, fever.

 Briggs, Freeman, & Yaffe – Quetiapine is a potent atypical antipsychotic that may cause clinically significant improvements in the symptoms experienced by a schizophrenic patient.
 In certain situations, this improvement may result in an increased opportunity for conception and subsequent pregnancy.

 The human pregnancy experience is too limited for an assessment of the embryo-fetal risk.
 However, because of the very limited human pregnancy experience with atypical antipsychotics, the American College of Obstetricians and Gynecologists does not recommend the routine use of these agents in pregnancy, but a risk-benefit assessment may indicate that such use is appropriate(1).

 A 1996 review on the management of psychiatric illness concluded that patients with histories of chronic psychosis or severe bipolar illness represent a high-risk group (for both the mother and the fetus) and should be maintained on pharmacologic therapy before and during pregnancy(3).
 Folic acid (4mg/day) has been recommended for women taking atypical antipsychotics because they may have a higher risk of neural tube defects due to inadequate folate intake and obesity(4).

 Physicians’ Desk Reference – There are no adequate and well-controlled studies in pregnant women and quetiapine should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 For further information, please refer to the Physicians’ Desk Reference or contact your Healthcare Provider.